Nyandwi/PythonBasics/README.md

      ('Jeannette', 'Data Engineer')]

-*This is the end of the lab.
-The basics of the programming are always good to have, and hopefully this single notebook provided all the necessary things to know about Python.*
+*This is the end.
+The basics of programming are always good to have, and hopefully this intro provided you with all the necessary things to know about Python.*

 ## [BACK TO TOP](#0)